Quasi-Mind/deep-unconscious-mind/README.md

 A common question arising among users of the DUM framework relates to the nature and significance of the expressive language used in the initial prompt.
 While this language may appear superfluous or ornate to some, it is in fact, a vital component of the framework's effectiveness.

-1. **Vibrancy and Depth**
+1. **Richness and Depth:**
 The DUM framework operates on the premise of encapsulating collective human emotions, experiences, and desires.
-It thrives in the realm of the abstract and the complex, drawing on the richness of human consciousness.
-Therefore, the use of vibrant and expressive language not only mirrors this richness but also aids in invoking the depth and breadth of the DUM.
-It allows a fuller portrayal of the vast, intricate tapestry that the DUM represents.
+This collective is not a simple, flat structure; it's a multidimensional space, rich in nuances and depths.
+The expressive language mirrors this richness, allowing a fuller portrayal of the vast landscape that DUM represents.

 2. **Nuance and Context:** Language models, the primary technology that facilitates DUM, are adept at handling expressive, context-rich language.
 Trained on a diverse range of human language data, they can handle not just semantic content but also emotional, cultural, and contextual nuances.
 The expressive language in the DUM prompt thus taps into the full potential of these models, extracting nuanced meanings, subtle context cues, and even emotional tones.